vyankateshgithubber/DPA-internship-documentation/readme3.md

 3. The last stage **Deploy** will use update **Amazon ECS** to use the new image URL for its container.
 ***
 ## Pre-requisites:
-1. Your source code including buildspec.yml in the root folder. \
+* Your source code including buildspec.yml in the root folder.
-buildspec.yaml file \
+* **Create AWS ECR**
-***Create AWS ECR***
+* Make sure you replace the REPOSITORY_URI with your AWS ECR Repository URL and Container name value (AWS Task Definition Container Name).
-Make sure you replace the REPOSITORY_URI with your AWS ECR Repository URL and Container name value (AWS Task Definition Container Name).
+* buildspec.yaml file
 ```
 version: 0.2
 phases: